aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/CONTRIBUTING.md

 ## Deploying Your Code to Consolidated Test

 Ready to deploy this code further down the pipe?
 Great news.
 We use code mirroring between gitlab and the `carbonlake-qsv1-test` isengard account to simplify the process of pushing `qsv1-test` branch.
 So once a merge request to test is accepted it will automatically deploy.
 Go take a look in the test isengard and see how things went.
 Run into an issue?
 Roll back immediately and then search for the root cause.

-## Merge Requests

-1. Select "merge requests" from the left navigation drawer
-2. Select "create new merge request"
-3. Select your source branch (hint, the one you've been working on) and your target branch (hint: qsv1-test)
-4. Select a reviewer and an approver (
-5. Write your comments, keep them detailed and clear.
-What did you do, how does it relate to the issue, what are the inputs, what are the outputs, what are the dependencies, how did you test it, what is the expected behavior?
-6. Once your merge request has been approved go ahead and close the issue, your code will now be merged into the test branch for further testing and review.
-After it goes through there if all goes well it will be merged with dev and then eventually with prod.

 ## Approval Workflow